-Eku crouched to his haunches and looked curiously at the bony ridge, thick with short, bristly hairs like an enormous eyebrow.
+Eku crouched to his haunches and looked curiously at the bony ridge above the eyes, thick with short, bristly hairs like an enormous eyebrow.

-The axe wound left an awful looking, deep red gash in the center of a broad, sloped forehead.
+The axe wound left an awful looking, red gash in the center of a broad, sloped forehead.

-Thanks to the wound, the face was covered by blood.
+Thanks to the wound, the dark face was covered by blood.
 Mostly.